-Drastically decreasing testosterone levels can lead to many symptoms, including:
+Drastically decreasing testosterone levels can lead to:

 - increased body fat

 - reduced bone density

 - loss of body hair